TwentyFourSeven (song)

-"TwentyFourSeven" is a song by UK garage duo Artful Dodger featuring All Saints member Melanie Blatt.
-The version that is included on their debut studio album, It's All About the Stragglers, features another All Saints member, Nicole Appleton, instead of Blatt.
-Released on 3 September 2001, the song peaked at number six on the UK Singles Chart.
-Since it was recorded just before the split of All Saints, it was decided to include this song on the All Hits album as well.
+"TwentyFourSeven" is a song by UK garage duo Artful Dodger.
+The first version of the song is included on their debut studio album It's All About the Stragglers (2000), and features a singer named Nicole.
+The single version features All Saints member Melanie Blatt and was released on 3 September 2001, peaking at number six on the UK Singles Chart.
+Since it was recorded just before the split of All Saints, it was decided to include this song on the group's All Hits album as well.

 Artful Dodger initially consisted of Mark Hill and Pete Devereux, but Devereux left prior to the release of the single "TwentyFourSeven", making this the first single of Artful Dodger as a stage name for Mark Hill.

 Music video

 The music video for "TwentyFourSeven", directed by Jamie Morgan, has a springtime feel about it with Melanie Blatt sitting in a rattan chair with a dog.